I want to install Python packages in a specific conda environment, check installed package versions, or create a persistent conda environment.

 (JupyterSystemEnv) sh-4.2$

-To run this command in a notebook cell, add an exclamation point ("!") at the beginning of the command.
-This forces the command to run as a shell command from the notebook and assures that the package is installed in the current Jupyter kernel.
+If you run the command in a notebook cell, add an exclamation point (!) to the beginning of the command.
+The exclamation point runs the command as a shell to make sure that the package is installed in the current Jupyter kernel.

 import sys